 Why is Indoor Humidity Important?

-Humidity, or more accurately, relative humidity in indoor environments can have a huge impact on our wellbeing.
-For those unfamiliar with the term, ‘relative humidity’ describes how much water vapour is in the air compared to how much it could hold if the air was saturated.
-Ideally, our indoor spaces should have a relative humidity of around 50% but how many of us actually have a hygrometer handy to keep tabs on the fluctuation of our air quality?
-Not many, I imagine.
-Nevertheless, our ignorance on the subject as a nation means that many households are putting up with general health complaints that could be easily remedied by having a better understanding of how humidity can affect our interior spaces.
+Humidity in indoor environments can have a huge impact on our wellbeing.
+Relative humidity describes how much water vapour is in the air, compared to how much it could hold if saturated.
+It’s why the air feels heavy just before it’s about to rain - it’s holding a lot of moisture.
+Ideally, our indoor spaces should have a relative humidity of around 50%, but how many of us actually have a hygrometer handy to keep tabs on our air quality?
+Our ignorance on the subject as a nation means that many households put up with general health complaints that could be easily solved by better humidity in their indoor spaces.

 Problems with High Humidity

-High humidity is a common issue in the UK as our increasingly insulated homes trap more and more moisture indoors, leading to the build up of condensation and mould on our walls and windows.
-Our lack of regularly warm weather also means we tend to dry our clothes indoors and open our windows less, which again contributes to an excess of moisture inside.
+High humidity is a common issue in the UK as our increasingly well-insulated homes trap more and more moisture indoors, leading to the build-up of condensation and mould on our walls and windows.
+Our lack of regularly warm weather also means we tend to dry our clothes indoors, which again contributes to an excess of moisture inside.

-All living things need moisture and warmth to live, which is why highly humid interiors can create the perfect breeding ground for mould and dust mites.
-The proliferation of mould and bacteria in these conditions can have serious consequences, especially for those with respiratory conditions or allergies, as the number of airborne spores will increase significantly.
-Dust mites and funguses can’t survive if indoor humidity is less than 50%, so if you find yourself frequently suffering from coughs and colds or even frequent allergy attacks, it’s worth investigating the relative humidity in your home.
+All living things need moisture and warmth to live, so highly humid interiors create the perfect breeding ground for mould and dust mites.
+The growth of mould and bacteria in these conditions can be serious, especially for people with respiratory conditions or allergies.

 Problems with Low Humidity